 A study of the principles, techniques, and problems in the teaching of history in the secondary school classroom.
 Classroom observations and a practicum are required.
-Practicum Required: 15 hours (including 1 lesson).

 Prerequisites: EDU 317, IVP fingerprint clearance card required for practicum.

 SED 319 Teaching Political Science in the Secondary School (3 credits)